n0rb3r7/norbert-blog/content/about.md

 ---
 title: About me
+hero: ''

 ---
 Hello!
 I'm Norbert, a **web developer** who used to be a **peasant** living in the countryside in southern Patagonia, where I rode goats, pigs and made my own wooden swords, bows and toys.
 Now still in Patagonia, but not in the prettiest region.
 I've been into the computers world since I was 9 and at 10 I got my first PC.
-It was a 486 with *Windows 95* and there I would start painting, recording music and playing games with it.
-It was *multimedia*. :sunglasses:
+It was a 486 with _Windows 95_ and there I would start painting, recording music and playing games with it.
+It was _multimedia_. :sunglasses:

 In 1997 I made **my first website with FrontPage 97**, thanks to my old school with its Computer Department.
 It was about mountain bikes and the following years this sport took over my life and all I had in mind was that, riding through the trails that the cows made in the foothills and breath pure cold air within the mountains.